ananthakrishnanpta/reactjs-tutorials/00-react-with-vite-ghpages.md

 ## 8. Deploy to GitHub Pages

 ### Step 1: Initialize a Git Repository
+- You should run the git init command in the root directory of your project, where the package.json file is located.
 If you haven’t initialized a Git repository, run:

 ```bash